Pope says he has ‘no fear of Trump administration’ after president slams his Iran war criticism

 After the US operation to capture Venezuelan leader Nicolás Maduro in January, the pope called for the “will of the Venezuelan people” to be respected and a return to stability in the country.

-“I don’t want a Pope who criticizes the President of the United States,” Trump said.
+“I don’t want a Pope who criticizes the President of the United States,” Trump added in his post.

 The president went on to claim Leo “wasn’t on any list to be Pope, and was only put there by the Church because he was an American, and they thought that would be the best way to deal with President Donald J. Trump.”

+Italian Prime Minister Giorgia Meloni, a key Trump ally in Europe and a Catholic, strongly denounced the US president’s comments, saying she found his “words toward the Holy Father unacceptable.”

+“The Pope is the head of the Catholic Church, and it is right and normal that he calls for peace and condemns all forms of war,” she said in a statement.

-Responding to Trump’s comments, Vatican Official Fr Antonio Spadaro, said Trump was taking aim at “a moral voice” because he “cannot contain it.”
+Responding to Trump’s comments, Vatican official Antonio Spadaro said the president was taking aim at “a moral voice” because he “cannot contain it.”

 “Trump doesn’t debate Leo: he begs him to retreat into a language that he can dominate.
 But the Pope speaks another language, one that refuses to be reduced to the grammar of force, of security, of national interest,” said Spadaro on X.